Stylish small van that’s great to drive and loaded with kit

 The Fiesta’s cab interior - especially in fancier Sport Van spec - is a delight.

 Everything you touch feels high quality, the instrumentation is clear and the large touchscreen for the Ford Sync infotainment system makes it look very modern inside.
+At launch this was only standard on the Sport Van, but an update has seen this added to all models, in place of the previous 4.2-inch screen basic Fiesta Vans were initially fitted with.

 What’s more, the seats are comfortable with plenty of adjustment, and the driving position can be set just so thanks to the reach and rake adjustable steering wheel.